Key Stage 4 Results 2019

 “I studied hard.
 I am staying on in to the sixth form to study A levels.
 I feel amazing!”

-We are particularly proud of our four Oxbridge students who have moved on to study Biomedical Science, Medicine and Fine Art.
+Of these places around 20% of these are at the top universities in the country including the Russell Group Universities.
+We are particularly proud of our three Oxford students who are now studying Biomedical Science, Medicine and Fine Art.
 Other notable places include dentistry at Dundee University, psychology at Manchester University, architecture at Edinburgh University, maths at Bristol University, physics at Liverpool, Law at Lancaster University and child nursing at the University of Salford.

-Of all our students embarking on degree courses this month, 62% of them are the first in their family to attend university; again, an achievement of which DACA can really be proud.
+Of all our students embarking on degree courses this month, over half of them are the first in their family to attend university; again, an achievement of which DACA can really be proud.